somnambulist-tech/domain/README.md

 From 5.X this project will be re-namespaced to drop `Domain`.
 4.X includes a `classmap.php` providing aliases for backwards compatibility.

+From 5.0 the QueryBus supports typed response objects.
+This is an optional feature that provides a built-in mechanism to handle failed queries without trapping exceptions in the calling code.

+From 5.0 domain event names are always generated at construction time as `snake_case`.

 ### Upgrading from 3.X to 4.X

 From 4.X this project was re-namespaced to `Somnambulist\Components\Domain`.
 Update all references to